fullcalendar/fullcalendar/CONTRIBUTING.md

 	npm install

-## What to edit
+## What to Edit

-When modifying files, please do not edit the generated or minified files in the `dist/` directory.
-Please edit the original `src/` files.
+When modifying files, please do not edit generated files in the `dist/` directories.
+Please edit the original files in the `src/` directories.

 ## Development Workflow